How do I talk to my doctor about fibromyalgia?

 3- Have some research material handy.
 It doesn’t mean you should print off the entire internet.
 But maybe have a list of websites to direct your doctor too, so he or she will have a baseline of reliable material to study.
 If I may, I would suggest www.thefibrowarriors.com.
 I may be biased.

 4- Keep track of the symptoms you think may be related to fibromyalgia.
 Keep a journal that establishes facts, not just vague accounts.
-For example, keep track of your Fibro Fog days, your “can’t move a toe” days, a record of what hurts when, maybe even a diary of what foods trigger your symptoms, etc. In other words, anything that could offer an educated insight into your lifestyle, to show you’re not just imagining aches and pains that don’t exist.
+For example, keep track of your Fibro Fog days, your “can’t move a toe” days, a record of what hurts when, maybe even a diary of what foods trigger your symptoms, etc. In other words, anything that could offer educated insight into your lifestyle, to show you’re not just imagining aches and pains that don’t exist.

 5- Don’t bring up things that have nothing to do with anything.
 By that, I mean don’t talk about how your hairstyle or some other irrelevant facts.
 Keep it to the point.
 Don’t drown your legitimate concerns amid the minute stuff.

 6- Remain respectful.
-Even if your doctor does not fully believe in the legitimacy of fibromyalgia, antagonizing him or her will not help your case.
+Even if your doctor does not fully believe in the legitimacy of fibromyalgia, antagonizing him or she will not help your case.
 Presenting your research and proof in a calm manner will be far more effective than telling your doctor he or she is an idiot!

 7- Make sure your symptoms are actually related to fibromyalgia.
 I understand that a lot of side symptoms can be linked to fibromyalgia, making it difficult to know what to exclude.
 But maybe do a quick internet search to see if what you are feeling is related to fibromyalgia.